Writing

 Book

-Visualizing Data Book CoverVisualizing Data is my book about computational information design.
+Visualizing Data Book CoverVisualizing Data is my 2007 book about computational information design.
 It covers the path from raw data to how we understand it, detailing how to begin with a set of numbers and produce images or software that lets you view and interact with information.
-Unlike nearly all books in this field, it is a hands-on guide intended for people who want to learn how to actually build a data visualization.
+When first published, it was the only book(s) for people who wanted to learn how to actually build a data visualization in code.

 The text was published by O’Reilly in December 2007 and can be found at Amazon and elsewhere.
 Amazon also has an edition for the Kindle, for people who aren’t into the dead tree thing.
 (Proceeds from Amazon links found on this page are used to pay my web hosting bill.)